cchitsiang/awesome-stars/topics.md

 - [Rhizome-Conifer/conifer](https://github.com/Rhizome-Conifer/conifer) - Collect and revisit web pages.
 - [harbur/captain](https://github.com/harbur/captain) - Captain - Convert your Git workflow to Docker :whale: containers
 - [convox/rack](https://github.com/convox/rack) - Private PaaS built on native AWS services for maximum privacy and minimum upkeep
-- [supergiant/control](https://github.com/supergiant/control) - Control manages the lifecycle of clusters on your infrastructure and allows deployment of applications via HELM.
-Its deployment and configuration workflows will help you to get up and running with Kub
 - [ZZROTDesign/docker-clean](https://github.com/ZZROTDesign/docker-clean) - A script that cleans docker containers, images, volumes, and networks.
 - [victorb/autochecker](https://github.com/victorb/autochecker) - ♻️ Test your libraries in many different versions of NodeJS, Ruby, Java and many other languages
 - [dcos/dcos](https://github.com/dcos/dcos) - DC/OS - The Datacenter Operating System